taroooyan/bg-wiki/NANO-MANUAL.md

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/iRover_positioning.jpg)
 caption: Standoffs for iRover attached to middle plate

 * Remove the paper backing from the middle plate and orient it as shown in the photo.
-Attach two 5mm stainless standoffs to the two small holes near the bottom of the plate(not the corner holes!).
-Attach them with stainless screws inserted from the back of the plate.
+Attach two 5mm stainless steel standoffs to the two small holes near the bottom of the plate (not the corner holes!).
+Attach them with stainless steel screws inserted from the back of the plate.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/iRover_attachment.jpg)
 caption: iRover installed in proper orientation.